 - Coiled Tubing Complete Guide

 Types Of Casing Liner

-- Using casing liners will reduce costs.
-Also running a drilling liner may be more economical than running casing to surface.
+- Using casing liners will reduce costs (check also drilling cost per foot).
+Also running a drilling liner may be more economical than running casing to the surface.

 - And for sure, It will reduce casing tensile and thread requirements in deep wells.

-- Other thing that it will Improve drilling hydraulics.
+- Another thing is that it will Improve drilling hydraulics.

-We are using production casing liner through the producing interval of a well for various reasons:
+We are using a production casing liner through the producing interval of a well for various reasons: